benswift/benswift.github.io/cv.md

 ### Education

-- **2012** Ph.D. _ANU Research School of Computer Science_[^soco-name-change].
+- **2012** Ph.D. _ANU Research School of Computer Science_.
+Thesis title: "The
-  Thesis title: "The Design of a Smartphone-Based Digital Musical Instrument for Jamming"
+  Design of a Smartphone-Based Digital Musical Instrument for Jamming" (_Note: the ANU Research School of Computer Science was replaced by the new ANU School of Computing in 2021._)

 - **2007** Bachelor of Science (Honours 1<sup>st</sup> class, mathematics & physics
   major) _Australian National University_